Yoshi80/Custom-cards/README.md

 #### 1. How to install ?

  - On the top right corner of the file list, there should be a "Clone or download" button.
 Click on it, then choose "Download ZIP"
  - Inside the ZIP file, there is a folder.
 Inside that folder, you'll find the exact same content as the git repository.
-Those are the files you want to unzip.
+The only file you want to unzip is the "configs" folder.

 #### 2. How to add the cards to my game ?

-Simply merge the contents of the pics, script and expansion you've just downloaded with the ones already present in your game folder.
-For the archetype names to show up in the editor, also merge the config folder.
+Since the only folder you unzipped was the configs folder.
+All you have to do is merge it with the one in your edopro folder.
+After that, the cards will be downloaded and updated automatically.
 If you want some pre-constructed Decks using custom cards, also merge the deck folder.

 #### 3. How to play with those cards ?